HorizonsMind logo

 Understanding the myth of tendential aggression in autistic children is pivotal in reshaping conversations about ASD.
 Let's delve into the realities behind aggressive behaviors in autism to gain insight into the complexities of this issue.

-The Realities Behind Aggression in Autism: A Science-Based Exploration
+The Science Behind Aggression in Autism

 Aggression in autistic children often stems from challenges related to communication, sensory processing, and emotional regulation.
 Rigorous scientific research has highlighted several factors contributing to aggressive behaviors in this population: